 Our Healthcare division also develops cardiac diagnostic systems, including Holter analyzers and recorders.
-In 2013, we introduced PathfinderSL, an analysis tool where technicians provide cardiologists simple, actionable Holter reports to any PC, inside or outside the hospital.
-Our evo Holter recorders provide low cost of ownership through, for example, the elimination of disposable batteries, memory cards with no moving parts to maintain and other advances.
+Our PathfinderSL analysis tool provides simple, actionable Holter reports to any PC, inside or outside the hospital.
+Our evo® Holter recorders provide low cost of ownership through, for example, the elimination of disposable batteries, memory cards with no moving parts to maintain and other advances.
 Our Lifecard CF Holter recorders are worn by patients for up to seven days in order to capture heart arrhythmias that may occur in a patient only a few times per week.
 This product is especially helpful in identifying the presence of atrial fibrillation.
 Patients that may be experiencing even less frequent heart arrhythmias wear our CardioCall product, which stays with the patient over several weeks and transmits its findings over the phone to a receiving station in the hospital.
-In 2014, we acquired certain assets from Cambridge Cardiac Technologies, including the Cambridge Heart HearTwave II® Stress Testing System product, which provides vital information during an exercise stress test using the optional Microvolt T-Wave TM Alternans test that is designed to help identify patients at risk of sudden cardiac death.
+Our Cambridge Heart HearTwave II® Stress Testing System product provides vital information during an exercise stress test using the optional Microvolt T-Wave Alternans test that is designed to help identify patients at risk of sudden cardiac death.

-We are also a leading supplier of ambulatory blood pressure (ABP) monitors which are routinely used by physicians around the world and clinical research organizations.
-Many physicians are using ambulatory blood pressure monitoring to detect "white coat" hypertension, a condition in which people experience elevated blood pressure in the doctor's office, but not in their daily lives.
+We are also a supplier of ambulatory blood pressure (ABP) monitors which are routinely used by physicians around the world and by clinical research organizations.
+Many physicians are using ambulatory blood pressure monitoring to detect "white coat" hypertension, a condition in which people experience elevated blood pressure in the doctor's office but not in their daily lives.
 Ambulatory blood pressure monitoring helps improve diagnostic accuracy and minimize the associated costs of treatment.
 In 2014, we introduced the OnTrak ambulatory blood pressure system.
-This system provides the first ambulatory blood pressure monitor to be validated for both pediatric and adult patient types, and includes the capability to measure activity correlation with non-invasive blood pressure readings.
+This system provides the first ambulatory blood pressure monitor to be validated for both pediatric and adult patient types and includes the capability to measure activity correlation with non-invasive blood pressure readings.

-We also provide the Sentinel Cardiology Information Management System, which integrates data from Spacelabs-branded products into a central enterprise wide database system that can be accessed by care providers and medical facility administrators thereby providing enhanced workflow and efficiencies.
+We also provide the Sentinel Cardiology Information Management System, which integrates data from Spacelabs-branded products into a central enterprise-wide database system that can be accessed by care providers and medical facility administrators thereby providing enhanced workflow and efficiencies.
 In 2015, we introduced a thin client version of Sentinel that enables clinicians to easily interact with remote, centralized databases using their standard browser on PCs, tablets and cell phones.
 Sentinel 10 supports a zero IT deployment model with smart applets downloaded to user PC devices on demand, simplifying roll-out and maintenance from an IT perspective.

 Our anesthesia delivery and ventilation group designs and manufactures anesthesia delivery systems, vaporizers and ventilators.
-In 2013, we introduced the ARKON Anesthesia System.
-This is a high-performance anesthesia delivery system that offers functionality, comfort and control.
+The ARKON Anesthesia System is a high-performance anesthesia delivery system that offers functionality, comfort and control.
 This anesthesia delivery system can be expanded to enable a wide-angle view of the clinical setting so the clinician can face the patient, as well as other clinical advancements.
-The ARKON complements our BleaseSirius, BleaseFocus, and BleaseGenius anesthesia delivery systems.
+The ARKON complements our BleaseSirius, BleaseFocus and BleaseGenius anesthesia delivery systems.
 With this broad portfolio of anesthesia systems, we can provide flexible anesthesia solutions for operating room environments, anesthesia induction areas, day surgery centers, magnetic resonance imaging facilities and other locations where the administration of anesthesia is required.
 Our BleaseDatum anesthesia vaporizers and Blease 700/900 anesthesia ventilators are also designed to be compatible with the anesthesia delivery systems of several other manufacturers.

 Our defibrillator products are distributed under the Primedic brand name.
-The HeartSave One / PAD / AED / AED-M / AS products are for use by public first responders, while the HeartSave 6/6S and DefiMonitor XD / EVO products are for use by medical personnel.
+The HeartSave One products are for use by public first responders, while the HeartSave 6/6S and DefiMonitor products are for use by medical personnel.